Overview of the PAS

 Passcode: 548989

-This service is available Monday-Friday 9am to 7pm PST, excluding stat holidays.
+This service is available Monday–Friday 9am–7pm PST, excluding stat holidays.

-What will happen to PCNs and divisions that have already started patient waitlists?
+What will happen to PCNs and divisions that already have patient waitlists?

-The Health Connect Registry team will be working with communities that may already have a waitlist, such as Divisions of Family Practice or a Primary Care Network, to transfer the list to the Health Connect Registry.
-In this way communities will have one, centralized list to attach from as capacity is available.
+The Health Connect Registry team is working with communities that may already have a waitlist, such as Divisions of Family Practice or a Primary Care Network, to transfer the list to the Health Connect Registry.
+In this way, communities will have one centralized list to attach from as capacity is available.

 How do I update my panel preferences to indicate that I am accepting new patients?

-Under the “My Panel” button within the PAS, there is a section at the top where you can update your panel preferences.
+Under the “My Panel” button within the PAS, there is a section at the top where you can update the Desired Panel Size and Monthly Capacity Rate fields.
 More information can be found in the Update Panel Preferences and Availability user guide within the PAS.

 Panel Registry